 Would navigation be made easier with a new MFD?
-Maybe a gift that would help when hunting for fish would be in order?
-Or, perhaps there’s been a communications breakdown and a new VHF radio would be the best gift?
+Maybe a gift that would help when fishing would be in order?
+Or, perhaps there’s been a communications breakdown, and a new VHF radio would be the best gift?

 Marine electronics are constantly evolving, so upgrading a system that’s more than a few years old is always a good idea.
 Once you narrow it down to the best bet, you can start considering individual brands and units.

 3. Fishing Rods and Reels